Crawford County License Hearing Guide

 After Criminal Case Concludes

-• Fees: Reinstatement fees vary, so contact the DDS for current pricing.
+• Fees: Reinstatement fees vary depending on the reason for the suspension.
+Check the DDS website for current fee schedules.

-• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility required by the DDS for drivers convicted of DUI.
-It proves that you have the minimum required liability insurance coverage.
+• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility required by the DDS for drivers who have been convicted of certain traffic offenses, including DUI.
+It demonstrates that you have the minimum liability insurance coverage required by Georgia law.

-• Classes/Programs That Must Be Completed: Completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI School) is typically required for license reinstatement.
+• Classes/Programs That Must Be Completed: As mentioned above, you will likely need to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI School) before your license can be reinstated.

 Special Programs